Aquaculture in Canada 2012: A Report on Aquaculture Sustainability

 1 About This Report

 This first report of the Aquaculture Sustainability Reporting Initiative, Aquaculture in Canada 2012, documents the current information on the sustainability of aquaculture in Canada.
 Key sustainability issues for Canada’s aquaculture sector are reflected and organized into six themes: Ecosystem Health, Animal Health and Welfare, Safe and Healthy Products, Resource Use, Social Responsibility, and Economic Viability.
-This report builds on previous efforts outlined in the Report to Launch the Aquaculture Sustainability Reporting Initiative [PDF 1.07 Mb], which set out the overall direction and engagement process (Figure 1).
+This report builds on previous efforts outlined in the Report to Launch the Aquaculture Sustainability Reporting Initiative, which set out the overall direction and engagement process (Figure 1).

 National Aquaculture Strategic Action Plan Initiative